Why do bees build their stores in hexagonal shapes?

 What colours can bees see?
 What are the best colours to grow?

 Humans see the visible light spectrum from red through to violet, but bees see from yellow through to ultra violet.
 They are able to differentiate colours much more sensitively.
 There are many patterns on flowers which bees can pick out, but which humans cannot see.
-These patterns have evolved in flowered to guide bees directly to sources of nectar and pollen.
+These patterns have evolved in flowers to guide bees directly to sources of nectar and pollen.
 Therefore the colours on plants which are most likely to attract bees are yellow, blue purple and violet.

 How do bees realise when they need to seal in the honey